CLRX/CLRX-mirror/doc/AmdCl2Abi.md

 are kernel setup pointer.
 6-7 user data regs are argument's pointer.
 * if usegeneric enabled, then 12 user data registers will be used.
 4-5 user data regs are kernel setup pointer.
 8-9 user data regs are argument's pointer.
+* for VEGA (GFX9) architecture, then 10 user data registers will be used.
+4-5 user data regs are kernel setup pointer.
+6-7 user data regs are argument's pointer.

 ### Argument passing and kernel setup